NsCDE/NsCDE/README.md

   What is NsCDE?

-   NsCDE is a retro but powerful (kind of) UNIX desktop environment which resebles CDE look and (partially feel) but with a more powerful and flexible beneath-the-surface framework, more suited for a 21st century unix-like and Linux systems and user requirements.
+   NsCDE is a retro but powerful (kind of) UNIX desktop environment which resembles CDE look and (partially feel) but with a more powerful and flexible beneath-the-surface framework, more suited for a 21st century unix-like and Linux systems and user requirements.